 - Tempera paint in 2 or more colors

 - Paint brush or spoon for each paint color

 First, cut your paper into hearts of any size.
-To cut out your hearts, fold a sheet of paper in half and cut half a heart along the fold.
+Fold a sheet of paper in half and cut half a heart along the fold.
 Open to reveal your full heart paper.

-Fold the second half of the heart paper over the paint and press and squish the paint sandwich all over with your hands.
+Carefully fold the second half of the heart paper over the paint and press.
+Squish the paint sandwich all over with your hands.